PacificCommunity/ofp-sam-proper/arni_test.md

   'output' (scripts can either reside in the project root or in a subdirectory called 'R' or the like)

-- README file describes how to run the analysis
+- **README** file describes how to run the analysis

+The good news is that these techniques do not present an additional workload.
+More likely, a reproducible workflow can save time while developing an analysis, which is usually an iterative process.